Step 5: How to create a portfolio website that impresses hiring managers

 - A contact form to download your resume.

 Work History: No need to panic if you’re applying for your first “real” job out of college.
 The important part of this section is to quantify your achievements in any and all of your past roles, side projects, hobbies, or courses.
-You don’t need to use a fancy visual format if you don’t know how.
+You don’t need to use a fancy visual format, either.
 Start by copying whatever you wrote in your resume and/or LinkedIn profile from Steps 1 and 2 of the roadmap to keep things straightforward.

-Contact/Download Form: We’re going to cover this element in greater detail at the end of this step in the roadmap, so don’t pull your hair out trying to grapple with it.
-But give some thought toward how you want this to work.
+Contact/Download Form: We’re going to cover this element in greater detail at the end of this step in the roadmap, so don’t pull your hair out trying to grapple with it here.
+Do give some thought toward how you want this to work, though.
 Do you want visitors to be able to download your resume right away, or should they have to contact you first so that you can send it to them personally?

-Quick tip: Your resume page is a fantastic location to show off your recommendations—even if you already dropped a few of them into your homepage design.
+Quick tip: Your resume page is a fantastic location to show off your recommendations—even if you already dropped a few of them into your homepage.

 If you’re in a position to include them, just sprinkle them throughout the page so that visitors read them.
 It creates a one-two-punch effect that raises the chance of visitors actually believing what you write about yourself.